pulp/pulp_container/docs/workflows/build-containerfile.rst

     All container build APIs are tech preview in Pulp Container 2.1.
 Backwards compatibility when upgrading is not guaranteed.

-    `buildah` needs to be installed to enable image building.

 Users can add new images to a container repository by uploading a Containerfile.
 The syntax for Containerfile is the same as for a Dockerfile.
 The same REST API endpoint also accepts a JSON string that maps artifacts in Pulp to a filename.
 Any artifacts passed in are available inside the